rymurph20/get-proofpoint-backups/README.md

 # get-proofpoint-backups
-Retrieve backups from a Proofpoint server and transfer them to a Windows SMB share.
+This will SSH into a Proofpoint server to get the most recent backup and move it to an accessible Windows SMB share.
+The user the script runs under needs to have read/write access to the SMB share.